TERMS OF SERVICE (26 September 2019)

 |“Virus”||any thing or device (including any Gydeline Software, code, file or programme) which may: prevent, impair or otherwise adversely affect the operation of any computer Gydeline Software, hardware or network, any telecommunications service, equipment or network or any other service or device; prevent, impair or otherwise adversely affect access to or the operation of any programme or data, including the reliability of any programme or data (whether by re-arranging, altering or erasing the programme or data in whole or part or otherwise); or adversely affect the user experience, including worms, trojan horses, viruses and other similar things or devices.|

-2.2 The Customer will select the Source Module it requires to be provided by the Supplier when it signs up to the Services online through the Supplier’s online platform and the Supplier shall provide the requested Services in accordance with the relevant Source Module.
+2.2.
+The Customer will select the Plan it requires to be provided by the Supplier when it signs up to the Services online through the Supplier’s online platform and the Supplier shall provide the requested Services in accordance with the selected Plan.

-2.3 Subject to the Customer paying the Subscription Fees for the Source Modules the Supplier hereby grants to the Customer a non-exclusive, non-transferable right, without the right to grant sublicenses, to permit the Authorised Users to use the Services during the Subscription Term solely for the Customer’s internal business operations.
+2.3.
+Subject to the Customer paying the Subscription Fees for the Plan the Supplier hereby grants to the Customer a non-exclusive, non-transferable right, without the right to grant sublicenses, to permit the Authorised Users to use the Services during the Subscription Term solely for the Customer’s internal business operations.

-2.4.1. the maximum number of Authorised Users that it authorises to access and use the Services shall not exceed the number of User Subscriptions as agreed with the Supplier from time to time;
+2.4.1. the maximum number of Authorised Users that it authorises to access and use the Services shall not exceed the number of User Subscriptions as defined by the Plan or as agreed with the Supplier from time to time;

 2.4.2. it shall ensure that Authorised User access will be limited to the Services purchased and access allocated to them;